ThomasMertes/seed7/src/read_me.txt

   NORETURN: Macro that expands to __attribute__ ((noreturn)),
             if the C compiler supports this attribute.
-Without support for this attribute the macro expands to analyze empty expression.
+Without support for this attribute the macro expands to an empty expression.
+This macro can be used in front of functions which do not return.

+  CONSTRUCTOR_ATTRIBUTE: Macro that expands to
+                         "__attribute__ ((constructor))", if
+                         the C compiler supports this attribute.
+                         Without support for this attribute the
+                         macro expands to an empty string ("").
+                         This attribute can be used in front of a declaration like 'void init (void)'.
+                         This causes that init() runs before
+                         main().

+  DEFINE_INITIALIZER_MACRO: String with the definition of an
+                            initializer macro.
+After inserting
+                            the code from this macro an
+                            initialize function can be defined
+                            with:
+                              INITIALIZER(initialize)
+                              static void initialize(void) {...}
+                            An initializer function is invoked
+                            before calling main.

   MACRO_DEFS: String with macro definitions for likely, unlikely
               and NORETURN.